Some special solutions to the Hyperbolic NLS equation: Abstract

 \section{Abstract}

-The Hyperbolic Nonlinear Schr\"odinger equation (\acs{hNLS}) arises as a model for the dynamics of three--dimensional narrowband deep water gravity waves.
-In this study, the Petviashvili method is exploited to numerically compute bi-periodic time-harmonic solutions of the \acs{hNLS} equation.
+The Hyperbolic Nonlinear \textsc{Schr\"odinger} equation (\acs{hNLS}) arises as a model for the dynamics of three--dimensional narrow-band deep water gravity waves.
+In this study, the symmetries and conservation laws of this equation are computed.
+The \textsc{Petviashvili} method is then exploited to numerically compute bi-periodic time-harmonic solutions of the \acs{hNLS} equation.
 In physical space they represent non-localized standing waves.
 Non-trivial spatial patterns are revealed and an attempt is made to describe them using symbolic dynamics and the language of substitutions.
-Finally, the dynamics of a slightly perturbed standing wave is numerically investigated by means a highly acccurate Fourier solver.
+Finally, the dynamics of a slightly perturbed standing wave is numerically investigated by means a highly accurate \textsc{Fourier} solver.